siptrunk/GDAX-Trading-Bot/README.md

 # GDAX Trading Bot

-This program is an automated trading system that can autonomously trade the BTC / EUR pair in the GDAX exchange.
+This program is an automated trading system that can autonomously trade the LTC / BTC pair in the GDAX exchange.

 Keep in mind that trading is a risky activity that can involve a loss of money.
 You should only invest the amount you can afford to lose.

 ## Trading strategy

 The trading strategy consists of issuing a large number of low value orders.
-The program continuously monitors the price of bitcoin and issues a limit sell order when the price begins to fall below the weighted average of the previous prices.
-Once the sell order is filled, the program issues a limit buy order for a larger quantity of bitcoins at a cheaper price.
+The program continuously monitors the price of litecoin and issues a limit buy order when the price begins to rise above the weighted average of the previous prices.
+Once the buy order is filled, the program issues a limit sell order at a higher price.

 ### The seed

-The seed is the amount of bitcoins that the program will trade continuously to earn more bitcoins.
+The seed is the amount of litecoins that the program will trade continuously to earn bitcoins.
 The greater the seed, the greater the benefit.
-The seed value must be set in the program variable SEED_BTC_AMOUNT.
+The seed value must be set in the program variable SEED_LTC_AMOUNT.

-It is recommended that the seed does not exceed one thirtieth of the amount of bitcoins you can buy.
+It is recommended that the seed does not exceed one thirtieth of the amount of litecoins you can buy.

 Example:

-- If your current euro balance is 3000 euros and the bitcoin price is 10000 euros you can buy 0.3 btc
+- If your current bitcoin balance is 0.3 btc and the litecoin price is 0.01 btc you can buy 30 litecoins
-- If you can buy 0.3 btc the recommended seed is 0.01 btc
+- If you can buy 30 litecoins the recommended seed is 1 ltc

 ## Quick guide